Skip to content

 Evaluate vulnerability and exposure.
 Determine whether existing conditions or planned design already mitigate the risk, or whether additional adaptation measures are needed.

-Consider cascading risks -- a flood risk combined with power grid vulnerability, for example.
+Consider cascading risks, for example a flood risk combined with power grid vulnerability.
 Evaluate the interaction between hazards.

 4